Wouldn’t it be great if our hashtag became a Twitter trending hashtag?

 Promote the Hashtag BEFORE and DURING the Event

 If you want a hashtag to trend, you need to make it part of every image and tweet you send out before your event as well as showcase it during your event on all print and display materials.
 While some said it was distracting, we deployed a tweet wall at our recent Social Tools Summit in Boston that was front and center next to our panels and thus became part of the conversation.
 I actually moderated my session utilizing questions in realtime that appeared on the tweet wall.
-In such a way, the more you make hashtags – and the conversations containing them – central to your event, the greater chance that hashtag will trend.
+In such a way, the more you make hashtags – and the conversations containing them – central to your event, the greater chance you will have a Twitter trending hashtag.

 Make the Scene Instagrammable